tripledio/tripledio.github.io/_drafts/models.md

   Business Layer|  All business logic|
   Data Layer|The persisted data |

  Depending on the architecture of an application, multiple models can live together in the same application.
 In a layered architecture a type of model is typically associated with a certain layer.
-Because the have the same responsibility and are tackling the same problem.
+Because they have the same responsibility and are tackling the same problem.
 A layer is nothing more then a separation of code where a certain sub problem is being solved.

 ![Models in a layered architecture](/img/classic-models-layers.png)